-Ski Aosta Valley Dropdown content in North West Italy Dropdown content and you're close to both France Dropdown content and Switzerland Dropdown content for cross-border skiing, plus you can choose from a range of ski resorts and have access to three of the highest peaks in Europe.
-The information in this article is taken from The Rough Guide to Italy Dropdown content your essential guide for visiting Italy Dropdown content.
+Ski Aosta Valley in North West Italy and you're close to both France and Switzerland for cross-border skiing, plus you can choose from a range of ski resorts and have access to three of the highest peaks in Europe.
+The information in this article is taken from The Rough Guide to Italy your essential guide for visiting Italy.

 But dig a little deeper and you'll discover Italy's smallest region is also big on food, offers excellent hotels, comes good on many fine traditions and even has remarkable mountain vineyards.